MKL-NET/MKL.NET/README.md

 }
 ```

-Note: arrays need to be pinned across MKL function call for multiple calls like above as MKL stores native pointers and the arrays could be moved between calls.
+Note: arrays need to be pinned across all MKL function calls when there are multiple as above as MKL stores native pointers and the arrays could be moved between calls.
 MKL.NET handles pinning internally unpinning when the task is deleted.
 This is a common bug when using MKL from .NET which causes occasional crashes.